How to travel in Spain by bus

 Tips for traveling by bus in Spain

-In large cities, you’ll typically find a small cafe or a few shops at the bus station but this is unusual for small towns, where there might only be a few buses per day.
-If you’re lucky, there will be a vending machine and a bathroom but, if not, you might need to take a walk to a nearby cafe.
+In large cities, you’ll typically find a small café or a few shops at the bus station, but this is unusual for small towns, where there might only be a few buses per day.
+If you’re lucky, there will be a vending machine and a bathroom but, if not, you might need to take a walk to a nearby café.
 Always bring extra food and water in case the shops are closed during your transfer.
 Arrive at least 15 minutes before the bus leaves so you have time to confirm you’re in the right spot.

 Explore related stories